 4.7.3.5 Water Quality Testing Devices and Kits

 WQTDs should be stored as specified by the manufacturer’s instructions.
 Failure to properly store WQTDs will result in incorrect readings.
 NSF/ANSI 50 for WQTDs in 2013 currently contains specified precision and accuracy requirements for measuring pH, free and total Chlorine, and free and total bromine.
 There are three levels of accuracy and precision deemed level 1, 2 and 3, with the highest accuracy and precision in level 1 devices.
 The test water specifications include alkalinity, calcium hardness, and TDS.
 It is important for a Qualified Operator to use equipment that is easy to read and as objective as possible.
 The current, common means of testing aquatic venue water using colorimetric test kits is subjective because the color and intensity must be compared.
 Titration testing for free and combined Chlorine is an objective test, which is accurate to 0.2 mg/L with an easily recognizable start and end point.
 Therefore, titration testing is recommended over colorimetric testing.
 Due to the use of inconsistent concentration gradations (i.e., the difference in concentration between adjacent color blocks) and the subsequent rapid darkening of the color blocks (e.g., above 1.5 mg/L), the accuracy of colorimetric test methods is likely to be lower than for titration test methods.
 Visual colorimetric methods are accurate only to +/- half the difference between the adjacent color blocks, and thus the confidence limits for these methods are wider at higher concentrations (e.g., above 1.5 mg/L).
 Where portable colorimeter test kits are affordable, these are the most accurate kits available for use at poolside.
 Most water tests involve color development.
 Interferences in the water can cause them to produce a different color, produce the wrong color intensity, or be unable to produce the expected color.
+When sample water is below 60º F (16º C) it should be gently warmed to at least 60º F (16º C) to ensure accurate results.
 Color matching tests for Chlorine/bromine provide accuracy equal to approximately half the difference between known values of the color Standards.
 As the Chlorine/bromine concentration rises, the greater the difference will be between the known color Standards.
 Thus, the readings become subjective as the difference increases.
 The following MAHC Table 4.7.3.5 summarizes some common interferences and how they impact the test color in disinfectant tests.

 Table 4.7.3.5: Water Tests and Interference